manpaco/noticen/README.md

 If you place the project on a directory other than `$HOME/.local/noticen`, then change the `MYPATH` variable on [noticen](noticen), [sysound](sysound), and [bt-helper](bt-helper).

+## sysound

+Internally it works with a symlink to real sounds (stored in `FDTSOUNDS`).
+When you turn off sounds, deletes the link.
+When you turn on sounds, creates the link.

+## bt-helper

+Makes queries to `bluetoothctl` for 10 seconds (max) until it finds a connected device.
+If it finds any, it shows the notification.

 ## Udev rules

 Always remember to call the script as follows: